laszewsk/canon-r7-ccapi/README.md

   EOS RP,
   PowerShot SX70 HS

-Note that you need to likely update your frmware.
-Firmware update is rather simple on the Canon cameras, you download it, put it on an your sd card and select firmware update, than you wait paitently when done.
-Make sure you have fully charde battery.
-DOw not power down during firmware upgrade.
+Note that you need to likely update your firmware.
+Firmware update is rather simple on the Canon cameras, you download it, put it on your SD card, select firmware update then wait patiently when done.
+Make sure you have a fully charged battery.
+Do not power down during firmware upgrade.
 Read the canon instructions for this,

 ## The solution

-The method chosen here uses the official CCAPI that relies on REST service calls in the network shared between the camera and the compter.
+The method chosen here uses the official CCAPI that relies on a REST service calls in the network shared between the camera and the computer.
 The following features are available:

 * Elementary Python library to control many of the camera
 * Elementary GUI interface to run the program from a GUI
-* Ability to run the GUI on Linux, macOS, Windows 10, Windows11
+* Ability to run the GUI on Linux, macOS, Windows 10, Windows 11
 * Expandable
 * demonstration on how to use the library in jupyter notebooks so you can create easily interactive workflows.

-For example, With this GUI it is possible to conduct focus brackating remotely.
-Many fetuares of the camera can be controlled remotely.
+For example, With this GUI it is possible to conduct focus bracketing remotely.
+Many features of the camera can be controlled remotely.

 As the program uses CCAPI it can be likely used for other cameras also.
-Make suer your camera is compatible
+Make sure your camera is compatible

 ... more will be added here